Killasnipawoof/operandomizer/README.md

 ## Forking this project
-After cloning this repository (or a fork of it), to use this bot locally you will need to create `config.json` which contains the following:
+After cloning this repository (or a fork of it), to use this bot locally you will need to create `config.json` which must contain the following:

 ```json
 {